The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 RAMUNE

 Ramune is a carbonated soft drink found widely around Japan.
-It is known for its unique bottle design and a large variety of flavors.
-While in Kinosaki Onsen we tried the Onsen specialty flavor only sold there.
-It was comparable to Sprite in the U.S. but a lighter flavor.
-Other popular flavors include strawberry, lychee, melon, grape, muscat, pineapple, watermelon, and orange.
+It is known for its unique bottle design and a large variety of flavors including strawberry, lychee, melon, grape, muscat, pineapple, and watermelon.

 We hope we gave you some insight into the incredible food to eat in Japan!
 We never tired of the food or trying new things!
 What are some of your favorite Japanese foods and beverages?